mdheerajphanindra-hash/DSA-Algorithms-Collection/Dynamic_Programming/README.md

 This folder contains implementations of dynamic programming algorithms.

-## Algorithms Included
+## 📂 Files Included

-* 0/1 Knapsack
+* knapsack_01.cpp — 0/1 Knapsack problem

-## Description
+## 📌 Description

-Dynamic Programming solves problems by breaking them into smaller subproblems and storing results to avoid recomputation.
+Dynamic Programming is used to solve problems by breaking them into overlapping subproblems and storing results to avoid repeated computations.